mbareford/cirrus-website/_alerts/2024-11-21_compute-issue.md

 start_date: 2024-11-21 11:40 GMT
 end_date:
 scope: Cirrus compute nodes
-impact: No users will be able to access Cirrus from outside the University of Edinburgh network.
-Running/queued jobs are unaffected.
+impact: Cirrus compute nodes are down.
+Login nodes and the file systems are available.
 reason: Power incident at the ACF
 ---